 Several foreign language departments in the have arranged for students with high-level placements to receive additional credit if they successfully complete coursework at the University.
 Students eligible to receive retroactive language credit should complete the Application for Retroactive Credit form available in OSS or on the Kinesiology web site after successfully completing required coursework.
-Specific information is available in the LSA Bulletin at http://cms.lsa.umich.edu/lsa/detail/0,2034,12266%255Farticle%255F867,00.html.
+Specific information is available in the LSA Bulletin.